gvwilson/sensibleadventures/booksters-apprentice.md

 cobblestones.
 The town's kites still flew, but the tramp of marching feet and the shrill calls of the soldiers whistles were all around.

-Razi never hurried.
+Razi never rushed.
 When he moved, he moved quickly, darting from one shadow to another, but he spent more time listening and waiting than he did in motion.
-Erileine felt a pang of jealousy the first time her teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
-The two clearly knew each other.
-But then why had Razi let the bosun arrest her?
+Erileine felt another pang of jealousy when her teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
+The two clearly knew each other, and she would bet every book on Avaunt that he was the real reason for Razi's weekly visits to Forecastle.
+But then why had Razi let the bosun arrest him?

 The bookster squatted and duck-walked through a waist-high gap beneath a broken wooden gate.
 When Erileine followed, she found the bookster